He Group

 • Winter 2011, 2012, and 2013: Bacteriology (Module 1 of undergraduate course: Medical Microbiology - Micro 301 001, Instructor)

-• Winter 2009-2012 annually: Vaccines in Public Health (EPID 609) (Invited Speaker: Reverse vaccinology and ontology-based information network to support vaccine research)
+• Winter 2009-2012 annually and 2016-2018: Vaccines in Public Health (EPID 609) (Invited Speaker: Reverse vaccinology and ontology-based information network to support vaccine research)

 • Fall 2008: Bioinformatics and Computational Biology (Bioinfo 527) (Teacher: Genomics/comparative genomics)